-This includes medicine, cleaning supplies, yard sprays, vehicle substances, and insect and rodent repellent.
+This includes medicine, cleaning supplies, yard sprays, vehicle chemicals, and insect and rodent repellent.

-Just this week one of our readers shared how her previous dog died after getting into rat poison in their garage.
+Just this week one of our readers shared how her previous dog passed after getting into rat poison in their garage.
 As you can imagine she was absolutely devastated.

 Always keep an eye out for anything that’s potentially poisonous to your pup.